 Could I catch COVID-19 from other patients?
 Yes, but it is very unlikely.
-You will not cross paths with another patient as you will wait in your car until your appointment time.
+You are encouraged to either wait in the car and only enter the waiting room at the time of your appointment.
 All patients are asked about their symptoms and told to cancel if they or anyone in their household develops symptoms.
 Every surface that patients are in contact with or that I’m in contact with during their appointment will have been decontaminated.

 How do you treat me while adhering to the 2m social distancing rule?
 I cannot.
 This is why I have plenty of PPE to help keep us both safe.

 What happens when I arrive?
 You will be asked to wait in your car if you are early.
-I will come out and wave you in when it's time for your appointment.
+Either come into the waiting room at your appointment time or I will come out and wave you in when it's time for your appointment.
 There is a gap between each appointment to allow for extra decontamination and avoid patients crossing paths.